Tree Cutting 101: Ways to Know When to Cut Down a Tree

 What are the warning signs of a dying tree?

-The most common signs of disease in trees include the appearance of yellowing leaves, wilted branches, and the growth of mushrooms at the bottom of the tree.
+Common signs of disease in trees are the appearance of yellowing leaves, wilted branches, and mushroom growth at the bottom of the tree.

-Can you safely remove a tree yourself?
+Is it safe to remove a tree yourself?

 Conclusion